-Tangible fixed asset additions during the year amounted to $\pounds 3,183k$ .
-This included $\pounds 1,527k$ relating to Assets still under Construction at 31 July 2014 in relation to the erection of a new building for construction provision and the extension of the Hexagon building to accommodate a new learning centre.
+Tangible fixed asset additions during the year amounted to $\pounds 2,247k$ .
+This included $\pounds 14k$ relating to Assets still under Construction at 31 July 2015.
+These investments related to new facilities for Hair and Beauty provision including state of the art public salons, together with improved landscaping, the creation of a Central Courtyard and improved access arrangements.

 The College has significant reliance on the funding bodies for its principal funding source, largely from recurrent grants.
-In 2013/14 the funding bodies provided 72.9% of the College's total income.
+In 2014/15 the funding bodies provided 70.4% of the College's total income.